ilg-physics-ucsb/physics4l-manual/4LSite/lab5.md

 # Light
-In this section, we will use the wave nature of light to measure the speed of light indirectly.
-Microwave ovens use microwaves, which -- you guessed it -- are simply ordinary light with a relatively large wavelength (compared to &ldquo;visible&rdquo; light, that is).
+In this lab, we will use the wave nature of light to measure the speed of light indirectly.
+Microwave ovens use microwaves, which -- you guessed it -- are simply ordinary light with a relatively large wavelength (compared to "visible" light, that is).
 Most microwaves operate in the 2.45 GHz frequency band, as this band is the most efficient at exciting rotations of water molecules in food.

 Since we know the frequency, $\nu = 2.45$ GHz, if we are able to determine the *wavelength*, $\lambda$, of the signal, we can find the speed of light by using the fundamental relationship: